-In October of 1915, the Kiplings received word that John had gone missing in France.
+In October 1915, the Kiplings received word that John had gone missing in France.
 The news devastated the couple.
 Kipling, perhaps feeling guilty about his push to make his son a soldier, set off for France to find John.
 But nothing ever came of the search, and John's body was never recovered.
 A distraught and drained Kipling returned to England to once again mourn the loss of a child.

 While Kipling continued to write for the next two decades, he never again returned to the bright, cheery children's tales he had once so delighted in crafting.
 Health issues eventually caught up to both Kipling and Carrie, the result of age and grief.

 Over his last few years, Kipling suffered from a painful ulcer that eventually took his life on January 18, 1936.
 Kipling's ashes were buried in Westminster Abbey in Poets' Corner next to the graves of Thomas Hardy and Charles Dickens.

 Kipling's work entered the realm of mass popular entertainment in the Disney film adaptation of The Jungle Book, a 1967 animated musical loosely based on the original tale.
 A live-action/CGI version of the movie was later released in 2016, with direction by Jon Favreau and the vocal talents of Idris Elba, Ben Kingsley, Lupita Nyong'o and Scarlett Johansson.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!